ChileMathAcc/ChileMathAcc/README.md

 <h1 align="center">Hi 👋, I'm Chile</h1>
 <h3 align="center">A Junior Data Engineer</h3>

-I am a data engineer with a maths background interested in the application of mathematical ideas to data analysis.
+# Junior Data Engineer Portfolio

+Welcome to my GitHub portfolio!
+I'm passionate about leveraging data to drive decision-making and improve outcomes.
+Here's a snapshot of my journey and what you can expect to find here.

+## About Me
+I am a dedicated Junior Data Engineer with a robust background in data analysis, programming, and statistical modeling.
+My education includes a Master and Bachelor of Mathematical Sciences from the Norwegian University of Science and Technology, where I honed my skills in Python, R, SQL, and various data analysis tools.

+## Projects

+1. Multinational Data Centralization Pipeline:
+   a.
+Aggregated data from multiple sources and centralized it for streamlined analysis.
+   a.
+Developed a robust ETL process to ensure data quality and consistency.

+## Contact Info

 - 📫 How to reach me **chilese@outlook.com**